Matt Vierling Player Props: Tigers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.49).
+- The Pirates' 4.45 team ERA ranks 20th among all league pitching staffs.

-- Pirates pitchers combine to surrender 116 home runs (1.1 per game), the eighth-fewest in baseball.
+- The Pirates allow the seventh-fewest home runs in baseball (116 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.